How can we create a more inclusive tech industry?

 This was the question we asked conference participants at TechFestNW.
 We wanted to hear how a wide cross-section of the tech industry (job seekers, executives, media, etc.) would propose to promote tech diversity and inclusion.

-After a hit of sugar to get the ideas flowing, thanks the delicious Blue Star Donuts, people wrote down their thoughts and we added them to our board.
+After a hit of sugar to get the ideas flowing, thanks to the delicious Blue Star Donuts, people wrote down their thoughts and we added them to our board.

 After the two-day conference, we had quite an intensive and insightful list of suggestions.
 You can see the full list of responses on this Trello board.
 What we think were some of the best ideas are below.